The History of REACH

 For many years, a small, loosely knit group of homeschooling families in the Fargo-Moorhead area enjoyed meeting together for fellowship and encouragement.
 When homeschooling became legally acceptable in both states, the number of families grew.
 Dues became necessary to pay for a regular meeting place.
 Activities and events such as ice-skating and field trips were arranged.

 The group expanded and attempts at becoming a little more organized came and went with varying degrees of success.
 Finally, at an August, 1994, meeting, parents agreed to become officially organized, complete with a name (Resources & Encouragement for Area Christian Homeschoolers) and a group of leaders that would oversee the framework of the organization.
 Those original leaders were: Jill Kandel, Roberta Knudson, Cam Leedahl, Pat Sojka, Sue Vaudrin, and Julie Walter.
 This group of women, with the support of their husbands, prayerfully researched the styles, strengths, and weaknesses of other homeschool support groups.

-The present REACH board of directors is Jason & Allison Pettys and Jim & Julie Walter.
+The present REACH board of directors is Jason & Allison Pettys and Todd & Sheila Vagle.
 REACH has no paid positions.
 The volunteer time and effort of the families that join make our organization successful.

-REACH started with thirty member families in 1994, and has increased to over one hundred forty families.
+REACH started with thirty member families in 1994, and has increased to an average of one hundred families.
 REACH is incorporated in the state of North Dakota as a 501(c)3 non-profit organization.